OpenMoonRay/openmoonray-docs/docs/user-reference/performance.md

 ### Step B : Get the MCRT phase start timing memory size<br>
 The exact used memory size of `moonray` process for the MCRT phase at the start of timing can be seen by running a render once in advance.
-The start memory for the MCRT start timing phase is then seen using the `-info` output of moonray.
+The start memory for the MCRT start timing phase is then seen using the `-info` output of MoonRay.
 ```
 00:01:40   15.2 GB | ---------- MCRT Rendering --------------------------------
 no-extra-snapshot